GibbyZai/confluent/README.md

         {"type": "workshop", "message": "hello from the Confluent Cloud UI"}
         ```
 5. Click **Produce**.

 ### 3.3 Consume messages using the UI

 1. In the same **Messages** tab, set the offset selector to **Consume from beginning** (or similar).
 2. Click **Start** (if required).
 3. Confirm that the message you produced appears in the results.

----
-## Step 4 – Set Up Dev and Prod Environments and Clusters
+## 4. Set Up Dev and Prod Environments and Clusters

 ### 4.1 Create the `dev` environment and cluster

 1. Click the environment selector and choose **+ Add environment**.